helenclx/helenchong.dev/src/blog/posts/2025-05-21-vento-in-eleventy.md

 Unfortunately, when I converted my personal blog's template engine from Nunjucks to Vento, I realised that the filters to get my post collection items failed to render anything, despite the terminal not throwing any errors.

 After failing to figure out the cause, I [created a GitHub issue](https://github.com/noelforte/eleventy-plugin-vento/issues/221) on eleventy-plugin-vento's repository to report it.
 Through my report, Noel discovered that the cause of the issue is [Eleventy itself not handling i18n with custom template engines very well](https://github.com/noelforte/eleventy-plugin-vento/issues/221#issuecomment-2837024798), and [created a pull request on Eleventy's repository](https://github.com/11ty/eleventy/pull/3785) as a potential solution.
-As of this writing, the pull request has yet to be reviewed, so I am keeping an eye on it.
+As of this writing, the pull request has yet to be reviewed, so I have to remove the feature to quickly navigate the next and previous posts from my personal blog.
+However, I am keeping an eye on Noel's pull request.

 ## Wrapping Up